BNasmith/PTForsyth/PTFWorkofChrist.md

 the way I have described, we have to concen- trate our attention upon the core of it.
-All round us Christianity is being diluted either by thought or by blague ; we must press to the core of the matter.
+All round us Christianity is being diluted either by thought or by blague; we must press to the core of the matter.
 It is true the theology of the Christian Church on this head needs a certain amount of modification and correction